-- What we are trying to achieve for Warwickshire residents, businesses and visitors by investing; - The contribution of the new assets to the delivery of the corporate outcomes; - The financial costs and benefits over the short, medium and long term; and - The risks inherent in the delivery of the scheme itself and the expected benefits, with a focus on better up-front planning and timetabling.
+- What we are trying to achieve for Warwickshire residents, businesses and visitors by investing; - The contribution of the new assets to the delivery of the corporate outcomes; - The financial and non-financial costs and benefits over the short, medium and long term; and - The risks inherent in the delivery of the scheme itself and the expected benefits, with a focus on better up-front planning and timetabling. - The contribution the new asset can make to addressing the Climate Change Emergency

-The results of this evaluation process are reported to Corporate Board quarterly who consider whether to recommend schemes to Members for approval.
+The results of this evaluation process are taken forward to Capital Gateway Group who consider whether to recommend schemes to Members for approval.
 If the total cost of a scheme is less than £2 million this approval is by the Leader or Cabinet.
 Schemes over £2 million require the approval of Full Council.
-A summary of the evaluation criteria and their relative weighting is attached at Annex A. In response to the

-Council declaring a climate change emergency, the evaluation criteria specifically require that every new investment scheme explains how it will contribute to addressing climate change.
+A summary of the evaluation criteria and their relative weighting is attached at Annex A. In response to the Council declaring a climate change emergency, the evaluation criteria specifically require that every new investment scheme explains how it will contribute to addressing climate change.